ZuckermanLab/ModelExplorer/README.txt

 8. BUGS/To-Do:

-!BUG! - Energy state not restored to last accepted state after rejection.
-Need to fix and then add unit test.
-Current hypothesis is that some states more connected than the program calculates.
-NEED TO CHECK BARRIERS?TRANSITIONS!

-Debugging findings: Created adjacency matrix and graph and found that tied states are more connected than previously thought Currently creating sub adjacency matrices to unit test for consistency and then use in adjust tied energies.
+!BUG! - NEED TO FIX TRANSITION BARRIER GROUPINGS!

+Debugging findings: From equiv_list_tr we found that the quivalent transitions are not correct.
+Some groups have duplicates, and there are duplicates of transitions.

 Proof-maker Unit Tests to Add:
 (1) Sum of steady state probabilities is one
-(2) Ratio of rates for a state pair give Boltz fac of energy difference (3) Energy differences among tied states match constraints (4) Energies of fixed states remain at constrained values (5) Reject/Restore step properly restores energies
+(2) Ratio of rates for a state pair give Boltz fac of energy difference (3) Energy differences among tied states match constraints (state "energy landscape" is set in python script, then initialized in perl)
+(4) Energies of fixed states remain at constrained values (state "energy landscape" is set in python script, then initialized in perl)
+(5) Reject/Restore step properly restores energies
-(6) Tied states graphs are self-consistent
+(6) Tied states graphs are self-consistent (done in python, but can be better integrated into perl code, which currently loads boolean "consistent" variable from file)

 Proof-maker Improvements:
+*Should OF-IF conformational transistions be equivalent (when N, S, and W are held constant)?
-*"use strict" errors out (currently commented out) *Distance subroutine is a bottleneck
-*Optimize PDL matrix solving funtion
+*"use strict" errors out (currently commented out) *Distance subroutine is a bottleneck (only needs to be called once, before MC loop starts) *Optimize PDL matrix solving funtion
 *Rewrite much of the code into subroutines that can be aclled in main *Optimize code to run on cluster